jaxwong/tp/docs/UserGuide.md

 ### Adding a person: `add-contact`

 Adds a person to the address book.
-A person is uniquely identified only by their name in OverBooked; that is, that 2 contacts are considered different people as long as their names are different in a case-insensitive comparison.
+A person is uniquely identified only by their name in OverBooked; that is, 2 contacts are considered different people as long as their names are different in a case-insensitive comparison.

 The command will remove any filters currently in the contact list after execution.